patrickhaug/rvv-website-proxy/docs/github-actions.md

 - `PREVIEW_STAGING_DISTRIBUTION` - The AWS  distribution ID for preview staging environment.
 - `STAGING_STORYBLOK_SPACE_ID` - The id of the Space in Storyblok.
 Example: 85566
 - `STAGING_STORYBLOK_SPACE_NAME` - The Name of the Space in Storyblok.
 Example: 'roche-website-starter'.
+- `PREVIEW_STAGING_WEBSITE_URL` - The final URL of the website for preview/staging.
+Example: `https://preview.roche-website-starter-staging.roche-infra.com`
+- `PREVIEW_WEBSITE_URL` - The final URL of the website for preview/prod.
+Example: `https://preview.roche-website-starter.roche-infra.com`

 ### Live Workflow